matrixdist: An R Package for Statistical Analysis of Matrix Distributions: Introduction

+It is worth mentioning that the R package \pkg{matrixdist} offers a preferable solution compared to existing packages for working with matrix distributions.
+To provide context, we briefly summarise some alternative software tools for matrix distributions: \begin{itemize} \item The R package \pkg{actuar} \citep{dutang2008actuar} contains implementations for the density, cumulative distribution, moments, and moment-generating function of univariate PH distributions. \item The R package \pkg{mapfit} \citep{okamura2015mapfit} offers some estimation methods for PH distributions and for Markovian Arrival Processes (MAP).
+The latter can loosely be seen as dependent concatenations of PH variables (arrivals). \item The recent \pkg{PhaseTypeR} package \citep{phasetypeR} includes implementations for reward transformations and functionals for some of the multivariate extensions of homogeneous PH and DPH distributions.
+However, no statistical estimation is considered. \end{itemize}

+The \pkg{matrixdist} package stands out by providing a comprehensive and efficient suite of tools that cover univariate, multivariate, continuous, discrete, and regression matrix models, and their statistical estimation.
+Right-censoring is also supported.
+The package's versatility, completeness, and high-speed performance make it an ideal choice for researchers and practitioners across all matrix distribution domains.

 The remainder of the paper is organised as follows.
-Section \ref{sec:defs} provides the mathematical formulation of PH and IPH distributions and their basic properties and inhomogeneity parametrisations.
-Estimation for aggregated and right-censored data via the EM algorithm is detailed in Section \ref{sec:fit}, for various sub-intensity matrix structures.
-In Section \ref{sec:fun} the main methods of the \pkg{matrixdist} package for functional evaluation, simulation and estimation are presented.
-An illustration is provided in Section \ref{sec:ill}, and a condensed summary in Section \ref{sec:sum}.
+Section~\ref{sec:uni} provides the mathematical formulation of univariate DPH, PH and IPH distributions, their basic properties and regression extensions.
+Similar information for multivariate matrix distribution is given in Section~\ref{sec:multi}, where the multivariate extensions of the IPH and DPH classes are introduced.
+A discussion on estimation methods for the introduced models via EM algorithms is provided in Section~\ref{sec:fit}, and detailed illustrations on the use of the package are provided in Section~\ref{sec:ill}.
+Finally, Section~\ref{sec:sum} gives a condensed summary of the methods available in \pkg{matrixdist} and shows how further information can be accessed within the package's documentation.